0xAb031n0uR/ctf-writeups/ieee/B!inded!.md

 print("Flag table name : " , table)
 ```

-Afer running this script i got
+Afer running this script i have got table name
 ```
 Flag table name : Flag_jnk249
 ```

-so now we have the table name
+So now we have the table name

 before brute force column i have try this payload